Rachelle is a digital content creator who enjoys playing video games in their spare time.

 After the show, Julie Piekarski all but left the Hollywood scene.
 She returned to her native St. Louis and she served as a reporter for KPLR-TV for a while.
 She settled down and married a dentist by the name of John Probst, and the couple had three children.

-The most current update for Julie shows that she returned to the silver screen with a small role in a 2016 movie called The Importance of Doubting Tom, and she and her husband were divorced in 2017.
+The most current update for Julie shows that she returned to the silver screen with a small role in a 2016 movie called The Importance of Doubting Tom, and she and her husband divorced in 2017.

 Julie Ann Haddock (Cindy Webster)